 8.1.1 The VMC is intended to accommodate a minimum of 5,000 new office jobs by 2031.
 Schedule G identifies areas in the VMC where office uses are permitted and required.
 A significant proportion of office uses in the immediate vicinity of the subway station is also a goal of the plan.
 To encourage office development within the Station Precinct, 10,000 square metres of gross floor area of office space, may be excluded from the calculation of density permitted by Schedule I, and the maximum permitted height may be exceeded by one storey for every storey of office uses, up to a maximum of five additional storeys, provided that a minimum of 10,000 square metres of office space is provided on a lot.
-In addition, the City intends to prepare a Community Improvement Plan (CIP) that includes financial incentives for office development.
+In addition, the City intends to prepare a Community Improvement Plan (CIP) that includes

+The policies of this section build upon and supersede those in Section 9 of Volume 1 of the Official Plan. financial incentives for office development.
 The 10,000 square metres noted above shall not be subject to a Section 37 requirement.